 This course introduces students to basic cultural anthropological principles and gives them a series of opportunities to develop skills in cross-cultural research.
 It is designed to be a stretching, edifying, and equipping experience.

 Based on the call to be a blessing to others to share the grace of our Lord Jesus with the nations.
-Oriented toward Paul's attitude and approach to the Athenians.
+Oriented toward Abrahamic call and its mandate for the nations.

-The goal is understanding another's life so we can minister and communicate in meaningful ways.
+The goal is understanding other people's lives so we can minister and communicate in meaningful ways.
 This includes critical self-reflection and consideration of one's own cultural background.

 This course gives students hands-on experience in ethnographic research.
 Students also do a series of interviews with a cultural mentor to expand their capacity to develop relationships cross-culturally.

-The focus is on expeiences that will increase understanding of self, societies, and other people.
-Through the interviews and cultural visits, students will explore cultural similarities and differences.
+The focus is on experiences that increase understanding of self, societies, and other people.
+Through the interviews and cultural visits, students explore cultural similarities and differences.